isc-projects/stork/doc/user/troubleshooting.rst

 :Issue:       Stork server doesn't start with the following error:
               ``Cannot start the Stork Server: hook library dedicated for another program: Stork Agent``
 :Solution:    Move the incompatible hooks to a separate directory.
+:Explanation: Stork server requires the hook directory to contain only server
+              hooks.
+The above error message indicates that the hook directory contains hooks dedicated to the Stork agent.

 --------------